fyquah/hardcaml_zprize/zprize/msm_pippenger/README.md

 ## AWS setup

-You need to run these steps on an AWS F1 box with an FPGA.
+You need to run these steps on a AWS F1 box with an FPGA.
 Make sure you have cloned the aws-fpga repo and run:

 ```